flaviusb/weird-rpg-notes/concepts.md

 Creation's wake/the echoes left by the clash of Shintai/powerful enough acts of Shaping leave marks that show up in waygates in the Wyld.

-Fave vs predetermination - anything that is predetermined will happen, but predetermination is a lot looser than 'Fate'.
+Fate vs predetermination - anything that is predetermined will happen, but predetermination is a lot looser than 'Fate'.
 Eg you are fated as a mortal to be killed by a group of Chosen, but instead you kill them.
 You defied Fate, but it was predetermined that if the meeting happened, it would end in killing.
 Defying Fate is an extraordinary action for anyone who is not a Chosen.